nicholasplachance/Orijen/README.md

 - After forking repo if you plan to contribute or just cloning the repo for fun
 - Make sure to run an npm install inside ./root directory
+- To run this project make sure you are inside the ./root directory and run "npm start" from the terminal
 - After running this install all dependencies should work properly

 ## Contributing